Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem

-for all subset $h:=\{h_s\}_{s \in G}\subset\mathbb{C}^n$ whose elements are indexed by the elements of $G$.
-The positive definite-ness of a maps on a group is related to the positive semidefinite-ness of its Fourier transform by Bochner's theorem.
-Let $G$ be a finite group and $f:G \to \mathbb{C}$ be a complex valued function.
-The Bochner's theorem states that $f$ is positive definite if and only if its Fourier transform $\widehat{f}(\rho)$ is positive semidefinite for all $\rho \in \mathrm{IrrU(G)}$, where $\mathrm{IrrU(G)}$ is the complete set of inequivalent irreducible unitary representations of the group $G$.
-The proof can be found in\cite{DeCorte2014}.
-For matrix valued map $\Phi: G \to M_n(\mathbb{C})$, Bochner's theorem becomes the following. \\ \\ \textit{Bochner's theorem for matrix valued maps}: Let $G$ be a finite group.
-Then a map $\Phi: G \to M_n(\mathbb{C})$ is positive definite if and only if $\widehat{\Phi}(\rho)$ is positive semidefinite for all $\rho \in \rm{IrrU}(G)$, where $\rm{IrrU}(G)$ represents a complete set of inequivalent irreducible unitary representations of $G$. \\ We provide a proof in Appendix~(\ref{Bochner's theorem for matrix valued maps}). \\ \\ Now we are in a position to formulate and prove Bochner's theorem for finite inverse semigroup.
-We begin by defining positive definite maps on the contracted algebra of a finite inverse semigroup. \begin{dfn} Let $S$ be a finite inverse semigroup with $z$ being the zero element.
-A linear map $\Phi: \mathbb{C}_0[S] \to \mathcal{B}(\mathcal{H})$ where $\mathcal{H}=\mathbb{C}^n$, is called positive definite if the matrix $[\Phi(s^{-1}s')] \in \mathcal{B}(\mathcal{H}^{\bigoplus (|S|-1)})$ is positive semidefinite, i.e.,
+for all subsets $h:=\{h_s\}_{s \in G}\subset\mathbb{C}^n$ whose elements are indexed by the elements of $G$.
+The positive definiteness of maps on a group is closely related to the positivity of their Fourier transforms via Bochner's theorem.
+Let $G$ be a finite group, and let $f:G \to \mathbb{C}$ be a complex valued function.
+Bochner's theorem states that $f$ is positive definite if and only if its Fourier transform $\widehat{f}(\rho)$ is positive semidefinite for all $\rho \in \mathrm{IrrU(G)}$, where $\mathrm{IrrU(G)}$ is the complete set of inequivalent irreducible unitary representations of the group $G$.
+A proof can be found in~\cite{DeCorte2014}.
+For matrix valued map $\Phi: G \to M_n(\mathbb{C})$, the above Bochner's theorem remains valid and can be stated explicitly as follows: \\ \\ \textit{Bochner's theorem for matrix valued maps}: Let $G$ be a finite group.
+Then a map $\Phi: G \to M_n(\mathbb{C})$ is positive definite if and only if $\widehat{\Phi}(\rho)$ is positive semidefinite for all $\rho \in \rm{IrrU}(G)$, where $\rm{IrrU}(G)$ represents a complete set of inequivalent irreducible unitary representations of $G$. \\ A proof is provided in Appendix~\ref{Bochner's theorem for matrix valued maps}. \\ \\ Now we are in a position to formulate and prove Bochner's theorem for finite inverse semigroups.
+We begin by defining positive definite maps on the contracted algebra of a finite inverse semigroup. \begin{dfn} Let $S$ be a finite inverse semigroup with $0$ denoting the zero element, and let $\mathcal{H}=\mathbb{C}^n$ be a Hilbert space.
+A linear map $\Phi: \mathbb{C}_0[S] \to \mathcal{B}(\mathcal{H})$ is called positive definite if the matrix $[\Phi(s^{-1}s')] \in \mathcal{B}(\mathcal{H}^{\bigoplus (|S|-1)})$ is positive semidefinite, i.e.,